You're not the only one with questions—navigating 529 plans can be complex. Find the answers to some of our frequently asked questions here.

 Although it is not required, it is strongly recommended that you designate a successor account holder or custodian to take over the account in the event that you are no longer able to do so (death or legal incompetence).
 A successor can be added when the account is set up or at a later date by completing the appropriate section of the Account Services Form.
 For a designation or change of a successor to be valid, it must be received and processed by the plan prior to the account holder’s death or legal declaration of incompetence.

-Yes, you can change your beneficiary or transfer a portion of your investment to a different beneficiary at any time with a Beneficiary/Portfolio Change Form.
+Yes, you can change your beneficiary or transfer a portion of your investment to a different beneficiary at any time with a Beneficiary/Portfolio Change Form as long as the receiving account is already established with the same account holder then the request can be made by phone.
 In order for the transaction to be considered a tax-free transfer by the IRS, the new beneficiary must be a member of the previous beneficiary’s family, as defined by the Internal Revenue Code, and be a member of the same generation as the previous beneficiary.
 If the new beneficiary belongs to a generation two or more levels below the original beneficiary, or if the beneficiaries are not related, additional taxes may apply.
 Furthermore, gift taxes could apply when the beneficiary is changed, depending on the amount being transferred to the new beneficiary.

 Family members include:

 Yes, you can.
 To get a head start on your expected child’s account, you can open an account designating yourself or another family member as the beneficiary (a Social Security number (SSN) is required for the person being named as a beneficiary).
 Once your child has received their SSN, you may change the beneficiary on the account.